The Oregon LL.M. program is a full-time program and requires at least two semesters of study.

 Students who elect the Business Law concentration must complete at least 24 semester credits of required and elective courses as follows:

-Required Courses (if a student has taken the same or substantially similar J.D. course, an approved substitute course will be required):
+Required courses for students who hold a J.D. from a U.S. college or university (if a student has taken the same or substantially similar J.D. course, an approved substitute course will be required):

 The LL.M.
 Seminar is an integrating experience for all LL.M. students, providing education on topics of current concern and introducing students to a variety of lawyers, officials, and natural environments in the Pacific Northwest region of the United States.
 In the LL.M.
 Seminar, students work to enhance their legal writing and presentation skills in a collaborative setting.

 The LL.M.
-Seminar is usually 2-3 credits in the Fall and 1-2 credit(s) in the Spring.
+Seminar is usually 2 credits in the Fall and 2 credits in the Spring.

 LL.M. students must complete a written comprehensive paper or project in connection with one of the required concentration specific courses or as a concentration focused independent study legal research and writing course under the supervision of a faculty advisor.